swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-38-train-the-model-on-a-kubernetes-pod.md

     [GitHub repository](https://github.com/swiss-ai-center/a-guide-to-mlops).
 Your
     help is greatly appreciated!

+Go back to your GitHub repository.

+* Create a pull request and visualize the execution of the CI/CD pipeline.
+The `train-report` job will run on the self-hosted runner.
+It trains the model and DVC pushes the trained model to the remote bucket.
+* Merge the pull request/merge request, and switch back to the main branch and pull the latest changes.
+The `publish-and-deploy` will run on the main runner.
+  It retrieves the model with DVC, containerizes then deploys the model artifact.

 This chapter is done, you can check the summary.

 ## Summary

 Congratulations!
-You now can train your model on on a custom infrastructure with custom hardware for specific use-cases.
+You now can train your model on a custom infrastructure with custom hardware for specific use-cases.

 In this chapter, you have successfully:

 1. Set up an specialized on-demand runner on a pod in Kubernetes
-2. Trained the model on a specialized pod on the Kubernetes cluster
+2. Trained the model on the specialized pod on the Kubernetes cluster

 ### Destroy the Kubernetes cluster